ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 This simply tells the storage server that a given song has been played.
 It can then add it to the list of recent requests.

+### Get a Song

+SONG [title] or [keyword] | SONG followed by multiple messages containing the song itself.

+Retrieves a song from the storage server to be sent to the streaming server.

 ### Retrieve List of Songs

 SONGLIST | SONGS : [a song title] + more

 Gets the full song list and sends this to the client.
 SONGS is followed by the first returned song and then further messages in the same format will be sent until the end of the list of songs is complete.

 ### Get Recommendation